Periodic Floer homology and Seiberg-Witten Floer cohomology: Introduction

 \pf Let \(\Gamma\) be a monotone class with degree \(d_\Gamma>2g-2\geq g-1\) as in the statement of the Corollary, and take \(\grs=\grs_\Gamma\) in the above long exact sequence.
 By the equivalence \(HM^* (M, \grs, c_+)\simeq HM^* (M, \grs)\) (see Theorem 31.1.2 in \cite{KM}) and the adjunction inequality (see Corollary 40.1.2 in \cite{KM}, or rather, its dual version), this condition on degree implies that \(HM^* (M, \grs, c_+)=0\).
 On the other hand, by Theorem~\ref{thm:1}, \(HM^* (M, \grs, c_-)\simeq HP_{-*}(\ff, \Gamma)\), since \(\Gamma\) is negative monotone.
 The claim of the Corollary follows by combining these observations with the long exact sequence above.

-{\it Remark.} The bar-version of Floer cohomology is defined solely from the space of flat connections on \(M\) and the family of Dirac operators parametrized by it.
-In Chapters 33-35 of \cite{KM}, Kronheimer and Mrowka showed that the bar-verion of Seiberg-Witten Floer homology can be computed from a ``Coupled Morse chain complex'' on the torus of flat connections.
+{\it Remark.} The bar-version of Seiberg-Witten Floer cohomology is defined solely from the space of flat connections on \(M\) and the family of Dirac operators parametrized by it.
+In Chapters 33-35 of \cite{KM}, Kronheimer and Mrowka showed that the bar-version of Seiberg-Witten Floer homology can be computed from a ``Coupled Morse chain complex'' on the torus of flat connections.
 Given a Morse function on the torus \(H^1(M; \bbR)/H^1(M; \bbZ)\), this chain complex is constructed from its moduli spaces of gradient flow lines of dimensions 1 and 3, together with appropriately chosen \(\widecheck{\text C}\)ech cocycles in cohomology classes determined by \(c_1(\grs)\) and the triple cup product \(\Upsilon\co \bigwedge^3H^1(M)\to H^3(M)\simeq \bbZ\).
-Especially, explicit formulas are given in Chapter 35 of \cite{KM} for \(\overline{HM}_*\) in the special cases when when \(b_1(M)\leq 3\), or when \(\ff\) is isotopic to the identity and \(c_1(\grs)\) is proportional to the Poincar\'e dual of \([F]\).
-A modification of the computation for the last example in \cite{KM} finds that under the assumptions that \(|\langle c_1(\grs), [F]\rangle|>0\) and \(g>0\), these groups are always non-torsion over \(\bbZ\).
-Note in contrast that when \(b_1(M)>1\), the Euler characteristics of both Floer (co)homologies are trivial by the adjunction inequality for Seiberg-Witten invariants of 3-manifolds, as the latter is independent of perturbations.
+Explicit formulas are given in Chapter 35 of \cite{KM} for \(\overline{HM}_*\) in the special cases when when \(b_1(M)\leq 3\), or when \(\ff\) is isotopic to the identity and \(c_1(\grs)\) is proportional to the Poincar\'e dual of \([F]\).
+A modification of the computation for the last example in \cite{KM} finds that under the assumptions that \(|\langle c_1(\grs), [F]\rangle|>0\) and \(g>0\), the homology groups of these complexes are always non-torsion over \(\bbZ\).
+Note in contrast that when \(b_1(M)>1\), the Euler characteristics of both Seiberg-Witten Floer cohomology and periodic Floer homology are trivial by the adjunction inequality for Seiberg-Witten invariants of 3-manifolds, as the latter is independent of perturbations.

 The previous Corollary may be generalized as follows: By combining the isomorphism theorem \ref{thm:1} with the involution in Seiberg-Witten theory, described in the Floer-homology context in Proposition 25.5.5 of \cite{KM}, one has the following: